gilnam74/vex-sneppet/Programming-basics.md

 The current variable can hold only one data type.
 For example, you can`t store integer and string in one variable.
 In other words, each data type requires its own variable.

 ## Commands
+A **command** is the **smallest fraction of a program** which performs a specific task.
+The definition of command may look almost the same as a program definition, but the program is a more general concept.
+In other words, a program consists of the commands.
+You can imagine commands as bricks which form the block of the program.

 ## functions
 ## loops